stteff/An-Open-Educational-RPi-Robot/README.md

      > sudo apt-get install python-espeak
      > ```

+---
+### Remote Access Rapsberry Pi's Command Line Interface (CLI)
+---
+Since the IP addresss of the Raspberry Pi is known (assuming ~192.168.2.200~ for demonstration purposes), one could connect to its CLI from another computer of the same network
+  * If you are on a Windows environment, you will firstly need to install an *ssh terminal client* program (e.g. [PuTTY](https://www.putty.org/)) and configure it to connect to ~192.168.2.200~
+  * If you are on a Unix environment, open a terminal window and type:

+    `ssh pi@192.168.2.200`

 ## `The Control Computer:-----`
   * Any computer capable to run Scratch 1.4 (the version supporting the [Mesh](https://en.scratch-wiki.info/wiki/Mesh) method)
   * Connected to the same LAN as Raspberry Pi